How to Run Python Scripts

 The interpreter basically executes the program from the start to finish and follows the instructions contained in the codebase.
 Before running scripts and modules, you need to install an interpreter on your system.

 Downloading and installing Python from the official website installs the Python interpreter on your system.
 You can also install the interpreter using Anaconda, which helps in package management.

 You can include a Python program in an application written in a completely different language.
 This is possible with the help of Python interpreters written in different programming languages.

-Run Python Interactively
+Running Python Interactively

 The quickest way to run Python commands is by creating an interactive session on your terminal.
-Simply open the command-prompt or terminal on your system and type Python or Python3, depending on the type of Python you’ve installed.

-If you see »> on your terminal, you know you’re in the interactive mode now.
+>>> in your terminal, you know you’re in interactive mode.

 In this mode, you can write and run Python without having to configure anything else.

 The downside of using interacting mode is that the terminal is far from the best text editor.
 More importantly, all your code is lost when you close the session.